DePimmer/ReLifeCycleGraduationProject/README.md

 **Report**
-- Link to thesis publication
+- Link to thesis will be placed here after publication

 **Demo videos**
-- Links to demo videos
+- Links to demo videos will be placed here soon

 **Example Grasshopper files**
-You can find multiple example files that demonstrate the workings of ReLifeCycle, how to connect a user interface and how to integrate it with the Galapagos and Wallacei third-party optimisation plugins.
+You can find multiple example files under the "Example Files" folder of this repository.
+The example files demonstrate the workings of ReLifeCycle, how to connect a user interface and how to integrate it with the Galapagos and Wallacei third-party optimisation plugins.

 **Requirements for setting up ReLifeCycle Grasshopper plugin**